Double Star Astrometry

 Double Star Astrometry Research Seminar

 This 10-week Research Seminar provides practical experience in astronomical research and an understanding of the nature of scientific research.
 Participants, who need no previous experience, plan a team research project, make observations, analyze results, and write a paper for publication in the Journal of Double Star Observations.
-This fall’s (2018) InStAR Research Seminar will focus on double star astrometry, specifically the measurement of the position angles and separations of close double stars that have the potential for being gravitationally-bound binary stars.
+This summer's (2020) InStAR Research Seminar will focus on double star astrometry, specifically the measurement of the position angles and separations of close double stars that have the potential for being gravitationally-bound binary stars.
 The recent (April 2018) DR2 data release of the European Space Agency’s Gaia astrometric space telescope, which has surveyed over a billion stars, will be searched by student teams for previously unreported binary star candidates.

 Overview of the Seminar